AERUMTechnology/go-aerum/README.md

 ## License

-The go-aerum-new library (i.e. all code outside of the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.
+The go-aerum library (i.e. all code outside of the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.

-The go-aerum-new binaries (i.e. all code inside of the `cmd` directory) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.
+The go-aerum binaries (i.e. all code inside of the `cmd` directory) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.
 >>>>>>> 1.8.13-stable